 - 13.3.1 Member Authorities should establish project tolerances for all relevant aspects of project delivery, for example finance and scheduling (programming).
 Tolerances should apply to all Project stages and be set by the Member Authority, in conjunction with the City Deal PMO.
-Deviation from agreed tolerances should be reported in the Project Status Report and the Member Authority Report for escalation. - 13.3.2 Where, at any stage of the Project life-cycle (including all stages of the Business Case development and benefit realisation stages), a Member Authority and/or Third Party proposes to change Project elements (scope/benefits/cost/time), the PMO will provide the Chief Executives' Group with a detailed assessment of the likely impact (quantified where possible) of proposed changes.
-All Project changes will be presented to Cabinet for approval.
-Key factors which will be assessed by the PMO include: - whether the change in one project element (scope/benefits/cost/time) is likely to negatively/positively impact upon the remaining project elements; - the scale/quantum of the proposed change, what that represents as a proportion of the whole Project and any financial implications to the Infrastructure Programme Fund and the expenditure profile of the Fund resulting from the proposed change; - whether the change is likely to negatively/positively impact upon the Project's GVA impact per £ of spend; - whether the change is likely to result in a change in terms of who benefits, and whether this will impact negatively/positively upon the Programme objective regarding improving access to jobs in deprived areas; - whether the change is likely to result on other benefits/disbenefits which could positively contribute/negatively impact upon inclusive growth; - whether the change is likely to impact upon any other City Deal Project where there is a dependency. - 13.3.3 When a proposed change may be deemed material/significant enough for the Project to no longer be considered the same as the Approved Project, the PMO may also recommend to the Chief Executives that a revised Business Case is produced and submitted by the Member Authority and/or Third Party with an updated Economic Case developed, in order that GVA impacts are quantified.
+Deviation from agreed tolerances should be reported in the Project Status Report and the Member Authority Report for escalation. - 13.3.2 Where, at any stage of the Project life-cycle (including all stages of the Business Case development and benefit realisation stages), a Member Authority and/or Third Party proposes to change Project elements (scope/benefits/cost/time), the PMO will provide a detailed assessment of the likely impact (quantified where possible) of proposed changes.
+Key factors which will be assessed by the PMO include: - whether the change in one project element (scope/benefits/cost/time) is likely to negatively/positively impact upon the remaining project elements; - the scale/quantum of the proposed change, what that represents as a proportion of the whole Project and any financial implications to the Infrastructure Programme Fund and the expenditure profile of the Fund resulting from the proposed change: - whether the change is likely to negatively/positively impact upon the Project's GVA impact per £ of spend; - whether the change is likely to result in a change in terms of who benefits, and whether this will impact negatively/positively upon the Programme objective regarding improving access to jobs in deprived areas; - whether the change is likely to result on other benefits/disbenefits which could positively contribute/negatively impact upon inclusive growth; - whether the change is likely to impact upon any other City Deal Project where there is a dependency.

-- 13.3.4 Should an Approved Project encounter conditions (e.g. technical, economic) which are likely to significantly compromise the successful delivery of the Project, the Member Authority and/or Third Party will have a period of time (determined by the Cabinet) to design and implement a corrective action plan to deliver a modified Project which represents an equivalent ratio of costs to benefits for the overall Programme. - 13.3.5 If, after the time period specified by the Cabinet, the Member Authority and/or Third Party has not implemented a corrective action plan to the satisfaction of the Cabinet, further action will be taken by the Cabinet.
-This action may include temporary or permanent suspension of Grant or the repayment of Grant. - 13.3.6 If an Initial Project and/or an Approved Project proves impossible to deliver, or the Member Authority and/or Third Party wishes not to proceed with the Project, the Cabinet will decide whether or not it should be removed from the Programme.
+- 13.3.3 Cabinet must approve all significant changes.
+The CEG is granted delegated authority by Cabinet to approve Change Control Requests where the proposed changes could be considered moderate.
+The Director of Regional Economic Growth is granted delegated authority by Cabinet to approve Change Control Requests, where the proposed changes could be considered minor. - 13.3.4 When a proposed change may be deemed material/significant enough for the Project to no longer be considered the same as the Approved Project, the PMO may also recommend to the Chief Executives that a revised Business Case is produced and submitted by the Member Authority and/or Third Party with an updated Economic Case developed, in order that GVA impacts are quantified. - 13.3.5 Should an Approved Project encounter conditions (e.g. technical, economic) which are likely to significantly compromise the successful delivery of the Project, the Member Authority and/or Third Party will have a period of time (determined by the Cabinet) to design and implement a corrective action plan to deliver a modified Project which represents an equivalent ratio of costs to benefits for the overall Programme. - 13.3.6 If, after the time period specified by the Cabinet, the Member Authority and/or Third Party has not implemented a corrective action plan to the satisfaction of the Cabinet, further action will be taken by the Cabinet.
+This action may include temporary or permanent suspension of Grant or the repayment of Grant. - 13.3.7 If an Initial Project and/or an Approved Project proves impossible to deliver, or the Member Authority and/or Third Party wishes not to proceed with the Project, the Cabinet will decide whether or not it should be removed from the Programme.
 Sections 13.5.1 to 13.5.2 set out the arrangements with regards to grant allocations in these circumstances.